girantinas/my-notes/README.md

 ``CS170/``: My notes on UC Berkeley's Fall 2021 iteration of "Efficient Algorithms and Intractable Problems" by Professor Jelani Nelson.

+``CS294-226/``: My notes on UC Berkeley's Fall 2022 iteration of "Advanced Topics in Error-Correcting Codes" by Professor Venkatesan Guruswami.

+``EECS106A/``: My notes on UC Berkeley's Fall 2022 iteration of "Introduction to Robotics" by Professors Koushil Sreenath and Shankar Sastry.

 ``EECS126/``: My notes on UC Berkeley's Fall 2021 iteration of "Probability and Random Processes" by Professor Shyam Parekh.

+``PHYS137A/``: My notes on UC Berkeley's Fall 2022 iteration of "Quantum Mechanics" by Professor Ifran Siddiqi.